 ~ Thank you so much for visiting and commenting, please take care of yourself, and each other.

 On the day that many associate with love, I would like to send a HUGE thank you to those of you who help care for others.
 Chronic illness puts an enormous strain on relationships and too many people who are stricken are eventually abandoned to continue their fight on their own.
 When I read about situations like these, it literally breaks my heart.
 No one ever wants to rely on someone else to take care of them, but life has a way of putting us in situations that we do not deserve or desire.

 So to all you caregivers out there, Thank You again for giving of yourself so unshelfishly, for staying, for loving, for listening, for assisting, for praying, for loving and for encouraging healing.
 You have no idea what a huge blessing you are for those of us lucky enough to have you in our lives.

-OK, so I am not officially back blogging yet, but I did want to take a moment to announce that for the month of January I have lowered the price of my book, Frugal Seeds 501 Ways to Make, Save or Stretch a Dollar, in both print and ebook form.
+OK, so I am not officially back blogging yet, but I did want to take a moment to announce that for the month of January and, stretching through February 3rd, I have lowered the price of my book, Frugal Seeds 501 Ways to Make, Save or Stretch a Dollar, in both print and ebook form.